MissionToPsyche-Iridium/iridium_23f_year_sim-byu-i/README.md

 ### Languages and Libraries

-- nodeJS v20.13.1
+- Node.js v20.13.1 (JavaScript runtime environment)
-- npm v10.5.2
+- npm v10.5.2 (Node.js package manager)
 - React.js: Frontend library for building user interfaces.
 - React Testing Library: Used for testing React components (included but not yet configured).

 ## Testing Scaffolding

-Tests were not setup or worked on yet but, to add tests use psyche/src/App.test.js which is the default testing file as well psyche/src/setupTests.js
+Tests have not been implemented yet.
+However, the project includes initial setup for testing:

+- Use psyche/src/App.test.js as the default test file for component testing.

+- Additional configurations can be added in psyche/src/setupTests.js.

+- npm test to run tests once implemented

 ## References